alimirjamali/personal-qubesos/README.md

 repository.
 Strangely the current systray effects are not implemented via the same library.

-### qvm-appmenus-tweak-tools
+### qvm-appmenus-tweak-tool
 Since `qvm-appmenus(1)` calls qubesimgconverter.tint function directly to performs the tint effect on the locally stored icons, an alternative is required if we want custom effects for AppMenu icons.
 Moreover, other useful actions such as launching qube apps in their dedicated workspace could be automated with such a tool.
-Thus qvm-appmenus-teak-tools is born.
+Thus qvm-appmenus-teak-tool is born.